suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

     ## [1] FALSE

-The second one included more data than the first version of the code, and these additional rows seem to contain data within Rwanda and Afghanistan, so the second version of the code must be the correct one.
+The second one included more data (24 rows) than the first version of the code (output had 12 rows), and these additional rows seem to contain data exclusively for Rwanda and Afghanistan, so the second version of the code must be "more" correct as it captured more data satisfying the criteria imposed by the analyst.

 Now, visualize in a nice table: